 The Potential Benefits of Breast Reduction Surgery

-A Breast Reduction can offer major benefits for women with overly large breasts.
-Aesthetically, a reduction of breast size will allow you to enjoy a more active lifestyle, improve your self-image, and enable you to more easily fit into the clothes of your choice.
+Breast Reduction Surgery can deliver major benefits for women with overly large breasts.
+Aesthetically, a reduction of breast size will allow you to enjoy a more active lifestyle and enable you to more easily fit into the clothes of your choice.

 Typically, overly large breasts are pendulous and hang well below the natural crease under the breast.

 - Excess breast tissue and skin are removed to deliver a reduced breast size in proportion to your body.

 - During this procedure, the breasts are moved up to a more attractive position on your chest wall.

 - Stretched areolas are also reduced to a normal size during the surgery.